anugushravya/broken-hash/TestCase_8_Multiple_API_Request.md

 ## Expected Result

-The service should accept multple API connections simultaneously
+The service should accept multiple API connections simultaneously